Joseph C. Kunz, Jr.

 I don’t write to preach religion.
 I don’t write to push politics.

 I don’t treat faith, liberty, responsibility, and economics as separate compartments.
 Christianity is the root system.
 American constitutional liberty restrains power.
 Small-c conservatism protects the moral order—the norms that keep families and communities stable.
-And capitalism—when disciplined by virtue—rewards stewardship and work.
-None of that is a substitute for faith—but it is the framework that makes freedom livable.
+And capitalism, when disciplined by virtue, rewards stewardship and work.
+None of that is a substitute for faith—but it is part of the framework that makes freedom livable.

-In plain English: faith governs the man, liberty restrains the state, virtue restrains the market, and responsibility keeps freedom from turning into entitlement.
+In plain English: faith governs the person, liberty restrains the state, virtue restrains the market, and responsibility keeps freedom from collapsing into entitlement.

 Faith is not ritual to me.
 It’s perspective: the conviction that the world has moral order—and that our choices carry consequences.